 The golf team has excelled both on and off the golf course since Wronowski took over the program.
 The team has had 13 players named to the NGCA Academic All-American team.
-Additionally, the program has earned Public Recognition Awards from the NCAA in each of the past two seasons for posting Academic Progress Rates (APR) in the top-10 percent of all women's golf programs across the membership.
+Additionally, the program has earned Public Recognition Awards from the NCAA in each of the past three seasons for posting Academic Progress Rates (APR) in the top-10 percent of all women's golf programs across the membership.

 Wronowski comes to Siena after a stellar playing career at Skidmore College where he was named to the Golf Coaches Association of America All-American Honorable Mention list and earned Academic All-American honors.
 As part of the nationally ranked Skidmore team, he won two events and was named to his alma mater's Hall of Fame in 2005.